 Kids climb on a hay castle at a fall festival.

-Side trip: Two festivals are just west of Minneapolis on Lake Minnetonka: James J. Hill Days in Wayzata, known for its
+Side trip: Just west of Minneapolis on Lake Minnetonka, James J. Hill

 Second weekend of September/Lake Michigan from Grand Haven

 Hang onto summer with a trip to the balmy shores of Lake Michigan.
 Start in Grand Haven with the Salmon Festival, which celebrates the annual migration of salmon as well as leaf peepers.

 Just up the shore, the Michigan Irish Music Festival in the port town of Muskegon includes Highland Games as well as music and dancing.

 If you think accordions and beer steins say "fall,'' start your weekend in Glendale,

 The monthlong Oktoberfest put on by the Bavarian Soccer Club and United German Societies in Heidelberg Park is the oldest in the Midwest.
 It includes folk dancing, sing-alongs, yodeling and such typical German festival foods as spanferkel and rollbraten.

 Don't miss the Great Pumpkin Regatta, where paddlers in hollowed-out pumpkins race across Cedar Creek, or the grape stomp.